 After crossing the threshold I started to bring the nose up and slowly I reached the touchdown attitude.
 Three wheels, it was going to be a beauty.
 Little did I know I was still about 6 feet above the runway.
 The right-wing stalled went down and I touched right main and tailwheel.
 The aircraft was now heading about 45 degrees off the runway heading into the grass.
 I made doubly sure to hold the control column all the way back to keep the tailwheel locked.
 It was a rough ride across the grass.

-I never touched the brakes, I let the aircraft come to a rest on it’s own.
+I never touched the brakes, I let the aircraft come to rest on its own.
 I was now stopped.
-There, off my left and right wing was pavement.
+There, off my left and right-wing was pavement.
 I was sitting at rest on runway 16-34 a long ways from where I was supposed to be.
 I was rattled.

 The tower called and said, “Are you OK”?